spider-themes/spotlight-search/readme.txt

-=== Wp-spotlight - Assistant Plugin for WordPress ===
+=== WP-Spotlight - Assistant Plugin for WordPress ===
-Contributors: spiderdevs
+Contributors: spiderdevs,arafatjamil01, mdjwel, delweratjk
 Version: 1.0.0
 Requires at least: 5.0
-Tested up to: 5.9.2
+Tested up to: 6.1
 Requires PHP: 7.4
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
+WP-Spotlight is a WordPress Search plugin, inspired from Spotlight from Apple computers.
+WP-Spotlight opens up the search bar, as soon as you type Ctrl + '/' on your keyboard.
+You can input your keyword and it will start searching right away.
+The plugin is AJAX powered, that means you will see results without loading the page again.

-This plugin will show up an icon on the right bottom corner of the webpage.
-Clicking the icon will show up assistant.
+Also, we have added an assistant at the right bottom corner of the webpage.
+Clicking the assistant icon will show up assistant.
 Users will be able to search from the assistant search bar.
-The other option is to contact to users, a simple contact form is created.
+The other option is to contact to the website admin or any other person whose email can be set from settings options.

 ### 🌟 Features ###
+- Pop-up search box on typing Ctrl+ '/'
+- AJAX powered popup search box
-- Click to open a search bar and search results
+- Click bottom icon to open search results
-- Built in AJAX Search bar
+- Built in AJAX bottom search bar
 - Use plugin settings to set different post types
 - Easy to use contact form
+- Customize which post types to show results to
 - Custom receiver email address

 == Installation ==